MicrosoftDocs/Devices-docs/surface/surface-portals.md

 Commercial customers can use the [Surface Management Portal](surface-management-portal.md) to self-serve their Surface devices’ service requests within the Microsoft Intune admin center.

 1. Sign in to the [Microsoft Intune admin center](https://go.microsoft.com/fwlink/?linkid=2109431) and go to **All services** > **Surface Management Portal**.
-2. Select **New repair request**.
+2. To submit a device repair or replacement request, select **Create service request**.
 For eligible devices and regional availability, see [Microsoft in-region repair](microsoft-in-region-same-unit-repair.md).

     :::image type="content" source="images/surface-service-repair/smp-repair-request.png" alt-text="Screenshot of Surface Management Portal showing New repair request feature.":::
+3.

 ## Surface Support Portal